jogetoss/form-files-zip-element/README.md

 The Form Files Zip Element plugin is used to zip all the documents in all or selected file/image upload fields in current form.

+To setup and configure this plugin, please see the [documentation](https://dev.joget.org/community/display/SANDBOX2/Form+Files+Zip+Element).

 # Getting Help

 JogetOSS is a community-led team for open source software related to the [Joget](https://www.joget.org) no-code/low-code application platform.